brianschrameck/arlo-local/README.md

 6. You can't control the cameras without using the REST API directly.
 They are defaulted to always "armed" which means they will always send a motion notification to Scrypted.
 Video quality is defaulted to "subscription".

 7. The camera streams have no authentication mechanism, and they are sent unencrypted over the wire.
 Use them only on a network you own and trust, as anybody could theoretically listen to the traffic and reconstruct the video by sniffing the packets.

+8. For some reason the cameras start streaming when switching power source, and Scrypted isn't handling this properly leading to the same issue of infinite streaming mentioned above.
+You may want to reboot the camera when plugging or unplugging to charge.
+Alternatively, disable them before power state changes as mentioned above.